xuhaike/mcp-bench/README.md

 MCP-Bench is a comprehensive evaluation framework designed to assess Large Language Models' (LLMs) capabilities in tool-use scenarios through the Model Context Protocol (MCP).
 This benchmark provides an end-to-end pipeline for evaluating how effectively different LLMs can discover, select, and utilize tools to solve real-world tasks.

+## News

+* [2025-09] MCP-Bench is accepted to NeurIPS 2025 Workshop on Scaling Environments for Agents.

 ## Leaderboard

 | Rank | Model | Overall Score |